N260 road (Belgium)

 The N260 is a regional road in Belgium between Grimbergen/Vilvoorde (N211a) and Brussels (N277a) where the road changes into the N260a.
 The road has a length of about 9 kilometers.

-The N260a will continue from the N277a along the Brussels-Schelde Sea Canal to the R20a/b.
+The N260a continues from the N277a along the Brussels-Schelde Sea Canal to the R20a/b.
 This part of the road is about 1.9 kilometers.

 The N260b is a connection between the N260a and the N201 via the Redersbrug that crosses the Brussels-Scheldt Sea Canal.
 This road has a length of about 250 meters.